 Who Collects This Information

-[NAME OF SCHOOL] is a “data controller.”
+Brackenwood Junior School is a “data controller.”
 This means that we are responsible for deciding how we hold and use personal information about you.

 We are required under data protection legislation to notify you of the information contained in this privacy notice.
 This notice does not form part of any contract of employment or other contract to provide services and we may update this notice at any time.